param-mehta/Product_Category_Classification_using_Multi-modal_network/README.md

 | Only Image | 99.9 | 90.27 | 88.83 |
 | Multi-modal | 100 | 96.04 | 94.79 |

 While the multi-modal model outperforms the image model, it's not as good as the text model.
-(Note : The train and validation score here refer to the scores obtained in the last epoch.)
+(Note : The train and validation score here refer to the scores obtained in the last epoch)

 ## Results
 The above numbers clearly state that it's superfluous to use multiple modalities when only text does the job.
 But the power of the multi-modal network can be observed while predicting some random samples.
 For example: The system misclassified a pink-colored make-up kit when only the image or text was provided but it rightly classified it as a beauty product when both were provided.
 In certain cases where there is an ambiguity in a single input, having knowledge about the other modality gives an edge.
 The model still makes errors in some obvious cases and is not able to predict random samples taken from the internet.
 A possible reason is that the text column is raw, messy and is comprised of advertisements rather than a precise description.
 Also, the images available for training are very specific and not diverse enough.